 If you love simple things you should pack the actual hosts only in the tree’s ‘leaves’ (although Checkmk also allows hosts in intermediate folders).
-The following example shows a simple tree structured by host type: The hosts A, B and C are in the folder Servers and D, E and F in Network :
+The following example shows a simple tree structured by host type: The hosts A, B and C are in the folder ‘Servers‘ and D, E and F in 'Network' :

 1.2.
 Attribute inheritance

 Attributes defined lower in the tree always have precedence.
-Values defined

-folders.
 In the above example, the host A receives the

-cmk-agent attributes, host D receives
+tcp attributes, host D receives

-snmp-only, and host F — because of the explicit attribute
+no-agent, and host F — because of the explicit attribute

 test at the host — receives the

-A big advantage of this procedure over the the widely-used copy & paste approach of data base oriented configuration systems is that you can PREdefine attributes for hosts that will be registered in the future.
+A big advantage of this procedure over the the widely-used 'copy & paste' approach of data base oriented configuration systems is that you can predefine attributes for hosts that will be registered in the future.
 This makes your (or your colleagues’) work easier — simply throw the new host into the correct folder and all settings will automatically be correct!

-2. Creating hosts in WATO
+2. Creating hosts in Setup

 2.1.
 The host name

 2.2.
-Alias and IP addresses
+Alias and IP address

-You can give the host an alternative, descriptive name which will be displayed in many locations in the GUI as well as in reports.
+You can give the host an alternative, descriptive name under Alias which will be displayed in many locations in the GUI as well as in reports.
 If no alias is defined, the host’s name will be used as an alias.